 Cetirizine and breastfeeding

-It's generally safe to take cetrizine if you're breastfeeding as only small amounts get into breast milk.
+It's usually safe to take cetrizine if you're breastfeeding as only small amounts get into breast milk.

 However, speak to your doctor before taking cetirizine if your baby was premature, had a low birth weight or has other health problems.